-A significant portion of the Company's investment portfolio is and will be recorded at fair value as determined in good faith by or under the direction of the Board of Directors and, as a result, there is and will be uncertainty as to the value of the Company's portfolio investments.
-The Company is expected to be required to carry its portfolio investments at market value or, if there is no readily available market value, at fair value as determined by or under the direction of the Board of Directors.
+A significant portion of the Company's investment portfolio is and will be recorded at fair value as determined in good faith by management and, as a result, there is and will be uncertainty as to the value of the Company's portfolio investments

+The Company is expected to be required to carry its portfolio investments at market value or, if there is no readily available market value, at fair value as determined by the Company's management.
 There is not a public market for the securities of the privately-held companies in which the Company invests.
 Most of the Company's investments will not be publicly traded or actively traded on a secondary market.
-As a result, the Company values these securities quarterly at fair value as determined in good faith by the management team and Board of Directors.
+As a result, the Company values these securities quarterly at fair value as determined in good faith by the management team.